junder-git/OLD_rke1_arm64_v2/README.md

 ## Pre-requisites
 - Assumes home dns is already running with remote machine root ssh access to all node types, (needs dns wildcard setup at some point)
 - Now use rpi imager to flash 32gb san disk sd with raspbian-os && 32gb san disk usb-3.0 speeds type UHS-I with Ubuntu-22.04.03(64-bit) server both storage with ssh user-pass, locale and hostnames pi-sd and pi-X respectively.
 Now poe power from router settings page and check the boot order with ```sudo rpi-eeprom-config --edit``` if hostname on jmux connect dont match pi-X formatting.

-## Start storage setup
-Wipe all storage devices partitions and data to best of ability with zeros:
+If in doubt, wipe all storage devices partitions and data to best of ability with zeros before using rpi-imager:
 ``` bash
 sudo gdisk /dev/sda  ==> o ==> w
 ```